amir-yousuf-01/techbot/README.md

-TechPro FAQ Chatbot – Project Description and Summary Description
-This project is a simple, end-to-end FAQ chatbot built in a Jupyter notebook that answers common questions about a fictional product called TechPro.
-It demonstrates a classic TF-IDF + machine learning approach for matching user queries to the closest known question and returning its predefined answer.

-The workflow:
+📑 Full Project Summary: FAQ Chatbot with ML

+Introduction
+This project builds a simple yet effective FAQ Chatbot for TechPro.
+It leverages Natural Language Processing (NLP) and Machine Learning to match user questions with predefined answers, simulating a real-world customer support assistant.

+Data & Preprocessing

-Data: A small in-notebook dataset of common Q&A pairs about TechPro (e.g., pricing, password reset, mobile apps, integrations).
+Dataset: A Q&A collection about TechPro (features, pricing, support, etc.).

-Text Features: Converts questions into numeric features using TF-IDF (TfidfVectorizer).
+Text transformed into numerical features using TF-IDF Vectorizer.

-Model: Trains a RandomForestClassifier to predict the most similar known question given a user’s query vector.

-Inference: Maps the predicted question back to its corresponding answer and returns it to the user.

-CLI Loop: A simple input loop to chat with the bot directly in the console.

-This template is useful for beginners to learn how to:

-Represent text data with TF-IDF

-Train a basic classifier for intent/question matching

-Build a minimal retrieval-style FAQ assistant without deep learning

-Run an interactive chatbot loop in Python

-Summary
-Purpose: Provide instant answers to common TechPro FAQs using a lightweight ML pipeline.

-Tech Stack: Python, pandas, scikit-learn (TF-IDF + RandomForest), Jupyter.

-Data Schema: Two columns — “Question” and “Answer”; all data defined inline.

-Pipeline:

-Vectorize known questions with TF-IDF

-Train RandomForest on question texts to classify incoming queries as one of the known questions

-On user input, transform with the same vectorizer, predict the closest known question, and return its mapped answer
+Data split into training/testing using train_test_split.

+Modeling

+Random Forest Classifier trained on vectorized questions.

+Pipeline ensures smooth preprocessing + modeling workflow.

+Evaluation

+Model performance assessed with confusion matrix and classification report.

+Demonstrates strong ability to classify FAQs and return the right answers.

+Deployment / Usage

+A chatbot interface takes user input.

+Query is vectorized, classified, and the corresponding answer is returned.

+Handles exit gracefully with commands like "quit" or "exit".

+Results

+Successfully returns accurate answers for common TechPro FAQs.

+Achieves efficient intent recognition even on a small dataset.

+Conclusion
+This project demonstrates how NLP + ML can power intelligent chatbots for FAQ automation.
+It is extendable to larger datasets, real-world domains (e.g., customer service, e-commerce), and can be integrated into applications with APIs or GUIs.

+✅ Quick Summary Line for GitHub
+An ML-powered FAQ Chatbot for TechPro using TF-IDF & Random Forest to classify user queries and return accurate answers.